 Vermont is served by eleven cable television companies, including the two largest, Comcast and Charter, which together have more than ninety-percent of the market.
 Approximately sixty five percent of Vermonters either have cable TV service or cable facilities running by their homes which means they could subscribe if they chose to do so.
-The Public Service Board maintains the Official List of Cable Companies with certificates of public good to operate in Vermont.
+The Public Service Board maintains a list of cable television companies authorized to operate in Vermont, with contact information.

 In Vermont, cable operators are required to support Public, Educational, & Government Access Television (PEG Access).
 The concept of PEG Access is that cable operators must provide channel capacity, services, facilities, and equipment as partial compensation to communities for their use of public rights-of-way (streets, highways, and other government-owned property).
 PEG channels are run by the community and provide the equipment, facilities, and opportunity for community members to produce local programming, from covering government and local sporting events to educational shows and entertainment programming.